AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 #### Here's what the function does:

-1. Initializes a new form variable with default values needed to add a new Expenses.
+1. Initializes a new form variable with default values needed to add a new expense.

 2. Fields include: `description` and `amount`.